knocklabs/javascript/examples/slack-kit-example/README.md

 }
 ```

 To create some of the necessary authentication data, like `userToken` and `userId`, we implement the `Providers` component inside of the root `layout.tsx` file.
 In this code, which runs on the server, we also add some additional grants to the `userToken` JWT to allow the user to interact with the Slack resources stored in Knock.
-You can read more about these [security and authentication steps in the docs](https://docs.knock.app/in-app-ui/security-and-authentication).
+You can read more about these [resource access grants in the docs](https://docs.knock.app/integrations/chat/slack-kit/resource-access-grants).

 **Note: this is necessary because the user in this context is an end user in your application who does not have access to Knock as a [member of the account](https://docs.knock.app/manage-your-account/managing-members).
 Therefore, these grants provide them elevated privileges to operate on specific resources using the API.**

 ```
+import { Knock } from "@knocklabs/node";
+import { Grants } from "@knocklabs/node/dist/src/common/userTokens";
 import "@knocklabs/react/dist/index.css";
-import jwt from "jsonwebtoken";

 import Providers from "./components/providers";
 import "./global.css";